-In a semi-open plan you choose a family from written non-identifying material provided by the agency.
+In a semi-open plan, you choose a family from non-identifying material provided by the agency.

-An agency or third party mediates the contact between you and the adoptive family before and after the birth.
+An agency or third party mediates contact before and after birth.

 You will know the adoptive family by their first names only.

-Adoptive parents may be present at the birth and may meet you before the birth.
+Adoptive parents may attend the birth and meet you beforehand.

-All correspondence is sent through the agency or third party.
+All correspondence goes through the agency or third party.

 Post-placement meetings are arranged and supervised by the mediator.

 Adoptive parents often share the child’s photos, letters, and occasionally gifts or videos.